acc-trainings/SpringBoot-OpenShift-Training/README.md

 # 3. Verify the deployments

-1. Let’s go to Quay.io and see , if you are able to see the latest image tag
+1. Let’s go to quay.io and see ,if you are able to see the latest image tag
 2. Go to https://quay.io/organization/necloudnativetraining
 3. Go to the repo that you have created here	 - https://quay.io/repository/necloudnativetraining/customer-service-ketanchhatbar
 4. Go to “Tag” Section and validate the tag name.